matthewlscarlson/linux-beacon-artix/README.md

 The number 256 is the number of beacons that must be missed before the driver disconnects.

-Second, either tediously build the packages or download prebuilt versions of them.
+Second, either tediously build the packages yourself or download prebuilt versions of them.

 To install the prebuilt packages, navigate to [https://github.com/mlscarlson/linux-beacon-artix/releases](https://github.com/mlscarlson/linux-beacon-artix/releases) and download the two .pkg.tar.zst files associated with the most recent release.